Home About Final

 This is the relay I ended up using, which was very affordable.
 They are rated at 5V, which is sufficient for the XiaoESP32 microcontrollers I was using.
 I decided to run jumper cables to surface mounted male header pins for the relays.

-I got a bunch of 1.4mm power jacks from Quentin, I initially struggled to find their footprint but eventually realised that they were in the CBA fusion library
+I got a bunch of 1.4mm power jacks from Quentin.
+I initially struggled to find their footprint but eventually realised that they were in the CBA fusion library.
+They have a little registration feature to make them sit well on the PCB board, which I appreciated once I found the actual footprint.

 After testing the initial Anemoia PCB v0.3 and getting it to work well, I designed the next board v0.4 to accommodate all 4 pumps and relays.
 The board came out pretty well and initially seemed to work as intended when connected to 1 pump.
 So I continued to use the board during networking week assuming all was good, connecting it to rotary encoders over a wireless connection.